 Not just that, but it’s obviously a desperate attempt for Kelly to grab hold of your cash.

 Judging from everything I have discussed with you, ’37C’ really isn’t a wise investment to make.

 If you have plenty of money to burn and you’re looking for sh*ts and giggles, then, by all means, go ahead and knock yourself out.

 But if you’re a newbie on a budget who can’t afford to blow money on useless junk, there are effective solutions out there (like this one here) for really earning money on the web as an affiliate marketer.

-If you’re just “37 Clicks” away from making money online, then I guess everybody would jump on the “link posting” bandwagon, and the web would return to the bad old days of “spam city”.
+If you’re just a small number of clicks away from making money online, then I guess everybody would jump on the “link posting” bandwagon, and the web would return to the bad old days of “spam city”.

 Unfortunately, it’s an outdated method that doesn’t work in this day and age of digital marketing because now it’s all about giving real value to folks.

 Simply put, ’37C’ is a waste of time and money.